johnsrj/PLEWD/README.md

 Still learning the basics of what is needed to implement this app.

+### The idea

+After some inquiry was made for both people that sell and buy sweets around the college, the following model was established for the app: [app's template](https://drive.google.com/open?id=1-yVTpFYhKurC131CeMKgHEvO4aurP-yJ).

 ### Members

 And as for the crew involved: